 Just as dirty air filters block airflow, so can a clogged drain line.
-To clean it, shut off power to your AC.
+To clean it, shut off the power to your AC.
 Locate the drain line: If you live in a home, it’ll be outside, by the condenser unit.
 If you live in an apartment, it’s likely located in the same closet as your AC.
 Remove the cap, and slowly pour one cup of distilled white vinegar or peroxide.
 Let the solution sit for half an hour.
 Repeat this process every month.

 5. Refrigerant Leak

 Refrigerant is a gas that turns warm air into cool air.
 When an air conditioner is in good condition, refrigerant levels will remain the same.
 However, wear and tear, off-gassing from furniture or hardwood floors, certain construction materials, such as formaldehyde, or chemicals in some cleaning supplies may cause pinholes to form on your air conditioner.
-As a result, refrigerant may leak from them.
+As a result, the refrigerant may leak from them.

-Signs of a refrigerant leak include a hissing sound, frost forming on the condenser unit, an AC that doesn’t cool your home, and you or family members experiencing headaches, dizziness, nausea, sore throat, or irritated eyes.
+Signs of a refrigerant leak include a hissing sound, frost forming on the condenser unit, an AC that doesn’t cool your home, and you or your family members experiencing headaches, dizziness, nausea, sore throat, or irritated eyes.